Intervalometer – Do You Really Need Them?

 Are you looking to buy an intervalometer for your camera?
 If yes, I highly recommend you read this guide.
-It will help you to decide whether you need to purchase one or not.
+It will help you decide whether you need to purchase one or not.

 What is an Intervalometer?